-The Society’s first newsletter for 2018 is now available by post or email or at the society’s office.
+The Society’s spring newsletter is now available by post or email or at the society’s office.

-This issue contains details of the launch of our New Vision Walls project, as well as articles that are of interest to people who have recently had a sight loss.
+This issue contains articles that are of interest to people who have a sight loss.

 The society has recently signed up to the fundraising organisation Give as you Livefor people who shop online and would like to donate to a charity.
 The fundraiser makes it very easy for people who shop online to make a donation to Blackburn and District Blind Society without it costing them anything.
 The money the society receives helps to support local blind and visually impaired people.